10 Successful Tech Founders On Outsourcing Product Development

-Being an outsourced product development company that’s worked with over 100 non-technical and some technical founders, we strongly feel outsourcing your product development is a viable option for building the first version of your product.
+Being a custom software development company that’s worked with over 100 non-technical and some technical founders, we strongly feel outsourcing your product development is a viable option for building the first version of your product.
 Billion-dollar Skype did it.
 Billion-dollar Slack did it.
 A few more examples are Fab.com, Klout, AppSumo, GitHub, Basecamp and Opera, among others.

 But, we want you to take an informed decision with an unbiased view.
 So, we asked 10 successful founders who have built and scaled tech products the quintessential question – outsourcing product development is the way to go or not?

 #1 Find a technical co-founder or teach yourself some skills to build the first version

 We didn’t outsource the first version of the product, in fact, we still don’t outsource building any aspect of the product.

 When we launched Zomato (then FoodieBay), I ended up putting together a basic version of the product, and we hired a student from IIT as an intern (Gunjan, now our CTO), to work on the first version of the product.

 To my mind, a tech startup should try to avoid outsourcing the first version of their product.
 You don’t need a magnum opus, you need to craft a small, but right product and feature set that can help you get your first committed users.
 Folks who love your product enough to tell others to use it.
 Do what you need to find a technical co-founder, an eager intern or teach yourself some skills to build the first version.
 It will pay off, because you will be able to give form to your vision, and you will be able to build out a much stronger technical and product team as you grow.

 #2 Outsource for early prototyping of an MVP